MightyPrinny/godot-gputilemap/README.md

 older devices might not support bigger textures, however you can add another tilemap node if you need more.

-Te maximum tileset size is 256x256(65536) tiles, this should be enough in most cases.
+The maximum tileset size is 256x256(65536) tiles, this should be enough in most cases.

 Performance